Why School Stress Is Devastating for Our Children

 It’s a sad fact that many students with LD or ADHD have more failures than successful moments in school, and this affects their attitude toward learning and their behavior.
 A student with impediments to learning needs a developmentally appropriate level of knowledge about his own cognitive profile.
 Without it, he is likely to attribute his lack of success to a lack of ability or intelligence.

-Repeated bouts of fear, frustration, and failure in school create a toxicity that builds up over time.
-This state of mind is actually neurotoxic.
+Repeated bouts of fear, frustration, and failure in school create stress that builds up over time.
+This state of mind is actually neurologically damaging.
 It impairs brain function by fouling up the brain’s chemistry and even shrinking critically important neural brain tissue, making problems with learning and attention worse.

 Chronic stress decreases memory and cognitive flexibility, as it increases anxiety and vigilance.
 This ratchets up a student’s alert level and gives rise to a protective defensiveness.
 As a result, too much energy is put into escaping the threat by avoidance, resistance, or negativity (see “Stress Tests”).